9 to 5 (soundtrack)

 9 to 5 is the soundtrack album to the 1980 film of the same name.
 It was released on December 8, 1980, by 20th Century Fox Records.
 The album features selections from the score by Charles Fox and the theme song, "9 to 5", written and recorded by Dolly Parton.
-It became one of her biggest hits of the decade and was nominated for several awards, including the Academy Award for Best Song.
+It became one of her biggest hits of the decade and was nominated for several awards, including the Academy Award for Best Song at the 53rd Academy Awards.

 Background

-While filming 9 to 5, Parton found she could use her long acrylic fingernails to simulate the sound of a typewriter.
+While filming 9 to 5, Dolly Parton found she could use her long acrylic fingernails to simulate the sound of a typewriter.
 She wrote the song on set by clicking her nails together and forming the beat.

 Critical reception

 A review published in the December 20, 1980 issue of Billboard said, "The main title ("9 to 5") [is] the only track with vocals on this film score that utilizes classical music throughout.
 Dolly Parton's soft country vocals on the title track are complemented by innovative piano chords.
 Tight orchestration, effectively using brass, strings and rhythm instruments, abound on "Violet Steals Body", "Judy's Fantasy", and "Dora Lee's Fantasy."
 Best cuts: Those mentioned."